The Journey to Trustworthy AI: Pursuit of Pragmatic Frameworks: Risk

-\begin{enumerate}[label=(\roman*)] \item \textbf{\KK:} Collecting user activity data-- training data-- from a \textit{biased} source, such as a social media platform where users are more likely to express extreme views. \begin{itemize}[label=\ding{43}] \item Source of training data is known to be unreliable or biased. \item Training data is inaccurate or incomplete. \item Training data includes sensitive information that could be used to discriminate against certain groups of people. \end{itemize} \textit{Mitigation strategy:} Diversify data sources to reduce the risk of bias. \item \textbf{\KU:} Collecting training data that is not perfectly accurate yet is sufficient for building an AI model. \begin{itemize}[label=\ding{43}] \item Collecting training data from a new or emerging source that has not been previously evaluated for quality or bias. \item Collecting training data from a source that is known to be reliable, but the specific data being collected has not been evaluated for quality or bias. \item Collecting training data that is known to be accurate and complete, but the potential impact of using the data to train an ML model is unknown. \end{itemize} \textit{Mitigation strategy:} Apply data quality control measures to identify and correct-- if possible-- errors, e.g. missing data, in the data. \item \textbf{\UK:} Collecting training data that is highly sensitive and if not handled by experienced data scientists, could result in discrimination against certain groups of people. \begin{itemize}[label=\ding{43}] \item Collecting training data from a source that is unknown, but the likelihood of the data being biased or inaccurate is known to be high. \item Collecting training data from a source that is unknown, but the potential impact of using the data to train an ML model is known to be high. \end{itemize} \textit{Mitigation strategy:} Implement strong data security measures to protect the data.
-This category of data can be only used based on per case-by-case and approval by \newabbr{CIO}{Chief Information Officer} \item \textbf{\UU:} Collecting training data that that does not include its meta-data or proper documentation on its original source.
+\begin{enumerate}[label=(\roman*)] \item \textbf{\KK:} Collecting user activity data-- training data-- from a \textit{biased} source, such as a social media platform where users are more likely to express extreme views. \begin{itemize}[label=\ding{43}] \item Source of training data is known to be unreliable or biased. \item Training data is inaccurate or incomplete. \item Training data includes sensitive information that could discriminate against certain groups of people. \end{itemize} \textit{Mitigation strategy:} Diversify data sources to reduce the risk of bias. \item \textbf{\KU:} Collecting training data that is not perfectly accurate yet suffices for building an AI model. \begin{itemize}[label=\ding{43}] \item Collecting training data from a new or emerging source that has not been previously evaluated for quality or bias. \item Collecting training data from a source that is known to be reliable, but the specific data being collected has not been evaluated for quality or bias. \item Collecting training data that is known to be accurate and complete, but the potential impact of using the data to train an ML model is unknown. \end{itemize} \textit{Mitigation strategy:} Apply data quality control measures to identify and correct-- if possible-- errors, e.g. missing data, in the data. \item \textbf{\UK:} Collecting training data that is highly sensitive and if not handled by experienced data scientists, could result in discrimination against certain groups of people. \begin{itemize}[label=\ding{43}] \item Collecting training data from a source that is unknown, but the likelihood of the data being biased or inaccurate is known to be high. \item Collecting training data from a source that is unknown, but the potential impact of using the data to train an ML model is known to be high. \end{itemize} \textit{Mitigation strategy:} Implement strong data security measures to protect the data.
+This category of data can be only used based on per case-by-case and approval by \newabbr{CIO}{Chief Information Officer} \item \textbf{\UU:} Collecting training data which lacks proper \textit{meta-data}\footnote{Meta-data refers to a set of attributes which describes data at hand.
+For example, a photo taken by a smartphone may include meta-data such as GPS coordinates and time/date when taken.} or documentation to its original source.
 Therefore, it is not clear if this dataset is particularly relevant to the task which the new AI model will be used for. \begin{itemize}[label=\ding{43}] \item Collecting training data from a source that is completely unknown, and both the likelihood of the data being biased or inaccurate and the potential impact of using the data to train an ML model are unknown. \end{itemize} \textit{Mitigation strategy:} Investigate further with other teams to find out the source of data.
 If applicable, conduct exploratory analysis in a protected and `sandbox' environment. \end{enumerate}